 Most lease agreements have language stating that the tenant is responsible for the months remaining on the lease, but there are two considerations there.
 First, while the letter of the agreement may state that you must pay for the remaining months, landlords have an implied duty to mitigate their damages.
 In plain English, this means that when a landlord faces losses from a terminated lease, he has a duty to look for another tenant to take your place and thereby reduce his losses.
 You will have to pay rent until such a tenant is found, however.
 The second consideration is that landlords like good tenants, and rather than spend money on attorneys fees to make you pay for rent that they know you probably don't have, a landlord may simply release you from the lease.

-Selling and Distributing Your Assets
+9. Sell and Distribute Your Assets

 If you own a retail business, don't sell your business short while you close.
 Use the closing as an opportunity to maintain goodwill with regular customers by offering them the first opportunity to buy your products at a deep discount before offering them to the public.
 You should serve your customers with your normal professional demeanor to ensure their patronage in any future endeavor.